Iowa Online Sports Betting

 Frequently Asked Questions

-Is sports betting legal in Iowa?
+Is Iowa online sports betting legal?

-Where will I be able to place sports bets in Iowa?
+Where can I place bets in Iowa?

 What types of bets will I be able to place?

-Is Daily Fantasy Sports legal?
+Is Daily Fantasy Sports legal in Iowa?

 Will I be able to sign up for a mobile account online?